msucloudfellowship/msucloudfellowship.github.io/docs/cloud_glossary.md

 #### On-prem
 "On Premise" refers to technology (computers, disks, networking, etc) that are on your institutions computer centers or in your own lab.
 Note that for some researchers, "on-prem" can still mean remove (e.g. our HPC is only accessible remotely, so it may not be obvious that it's on premise to users).

+#### Resource
+For AWS and Azure, a resource is an entity that you can work with.
+The means something you can created, edit or delete via their cloud interface.
+Could be a computer (virtual machine), a whole cluster (azure batch pool), or some tiny network setting (IP address).
+Resoures almost always cost money.
+Resources are listed in your standard dashboard.

+#### Resource Group
+Organizational scheme unique to Azure.
+Nearly all resources must be part of a group and the resource group must be selected (or created ) when creating other resources.
+Resource groups could be used for specific projects, for 'personal' resources used for multiple projects (or for azure things like cloud shell).

+#### Resource Manager
+Azure calls the system they use to interface between you and cloud resources the "Azure Resource Manager" or ARM.
+There used to be a different way to interact with resources hence this has a specific name, also becuase it adds consistency to the interface to

-#### Virtual Machine (VM)
+#### Virtual Machine
-Creating a simulated computer hardware using software, to be able run a guest operating system inside a host system, such that the guest thinks it's running on an actual computer.
+(aka VM) Creating a simulated computer hardware using software, to be able run a guest operating system inside a host system, such that the guest thinks it's running on an actual computer.

 #### Tensor Processing Unit (TPU)
-[Google Tensor Processing Unit](https://en.wikipedia.org/wiki/Tensor_Processing_Unit) which leads to the question of "what is a tensor" and that depends on who you ask.
-Complimentary to GPUs, used by deep learning libraries such as [TensorFlow](https://www.tensorflow.org/)
+[Google Tensor Processing Unit](https://en.wikipedia.org/wiki/Tensor_Processing_Unit) is specialized computer chip similar to [GPUs](#gpu), used by deep learning libraries such as [TensorFlow](https://www.tensorflow.org/) ( which leads to the question of "what is a tensor" and that depends on who you ask but similar to matrix.

 #### Service Level Agreement (SLA)
 Level of service you expect from a vendor, laying out the metrics by which service is measured, as well as remedies or penalties should agreed-on service levels not be achieved.
 In Cloud this is often spells out 'uptime,' which is percent of time the system is not down, e.g. 99.99%, and guarantees against data loss and availability.
 For most research, uptime is not important as we are our own customer and can tolerate some downtime.

+#### Services
+Cloud "services" are often bundles of [resources](#resource) pulled together for coordinate function.
+Cloud companies offer hundreds of often closely overlapping services.